4. Registration and fees

 4.4.2 Program fee refunds/adjustments

-To receive a refund of fees (or to adjust outstanding fee assessments if less than the full amount was paid), you must submit a withdrawal form online to the Office of the Registrar by the initial withdrawal deadline (the 10th working day of the term.
 After this deadline, a refund and/or adjustment for that term will not be provided and you will be responsible for paying the full-term fees.
 Fees paid for subsequent terms will be refunded.
 This applies to all students including if you pay your fees through your OSAP funding, or any other sponsorship (WSIB, band council, company, etc.).
 If there are extenuating circumstances after the refund deadline, refer to section 4.4.3 Withdrawals after the deadline due to extenuating circumstances.

 4.4.2.1 Refunds – domestic students

-When calculating the adjustment or refund, the college will withhold $250 CAD for program withdrawals as well as any non-refundable fee items.
+When calculating the adjustment or refund, the college will withhold $250 CAD (non-refundable deposit) for program withdrawals as well as any other non-refundable fee items.
 Any outstanding balances owing on your account will be deducted from the refund.
 If tuition and fees were paid by OSAP, a refund is issued back to the National Student Loan Centre.
 Refunds are issued as e-transfers to your Georgian College email.

 4.4.2.2 Refunds – international students

 Georgian notifies Immigration, Refugees and Citizenship Canada (IRCC) of all withdrawals.
 You are entitled to a partial refund of fees paid if your completed withdrawal is received by the initial withdrawal deadline (the 10th working day of the term for most programs).
 After the initial withdrawal deadline, no refunds for the term will be issued and you will be responsible for paying any outstanding balances on your record.
 Fees paid for subsequent terms will be refunded.
-If your study permit is refused, a full refund will be issued to you if you provide proof before the withdrawal deadline.
-Any outstanding balances owing on your record will be deducted from the refund.
-In addition, non-refundable fee items may be deducted.
-If you are a new student being represented by an agent, your refund is returned through your agent whenever possible.
-If you are a current student, refunds are issued as e-transfers to your Georgian College email.

-All international refunds are calculated using the following equation, as set out by the Ministry of Colleges and Universities (MCU):
+All international refunds are calculated using the following equation, as set out by the Ministry of Colleges and Universities(MCU):

 Fees paid – (international tuition fee ÷ domestic tuition fee) x $500 CAD.
-For example:

-$7,287.11 – ($5,500 ÷ $1,342.88) x $500 = $5,239.27.
-In addition, non-refundable fee items may be deducted.
+$7,287.11 – ($5,500 ÷ $1,342.88) x $500 = $5,239.27 (In addition, non-refundable fee items may be deducted).

-Fee paid (deposit, tuition or ancillary) $7,287.11
+Fee paid (deposit, tuition, or ancillary) $7,287.11

 Tuition fees only (international) $5,500